jhliu17/emoji-to-lang/README.md

 # Emoji to Lang

-**An Emoji to Human Language Translator**
+**Translating Emoji to Human Language**

-Emoji-to-Lang can translate emoji code in your sentence to language representations.
+Emoji-to-Lang translates emoji code in a sentence to its language representations.
 The default converting languages contain ``'en'``, ``'es'``, and ``'pt'``.
-With the help of Emoji annotation files in [CLDR](https://github.com/unicode-org/cldr/tree/release-38/common/annotations), multilingual language translation services are user-friendly.
+With Emoji annotation files in [CLDR](https://github.com/unicode-org/cldr/tree/release-38/common/annotations), multilingual language translation can be finished.

 ## Usage